 2. The shampoo method

-If you don’t like the sound of putting vinegar or vitamin c on your hair, you might see some results simply by washing your hair a few times.
+If you don’t like the sound of putting vinegar on your hair, you might see some results purely by washing your hair a few times.
 While shampoos containing sulphates are not usually recommended as they can dry the hair out, they can be very effective at easing the colour out of dyed hair.

 For the best results, leave some on your hair for around 20 minutes.

 After you’ve attempted one of these hair dye removal methods, make sure you condition your hair to replenish its moisture levels and help keep it soft.